A comparison between initialization strategies for the infinite hidden Markov model

-Table \ref{tab:stateCond_var} reports the posterior mean of the state-conditional covariance matrices traces.
+Table \ref{tab:stateCond_var} reports the posterior mean of the traces of the state-conditional covariance matrices.
 The results indicate consistent regime characterization under both $k$-means and pam initializations, revealing three states with progressively increasing overall volatility.
-Similarly, Table \ref{tab:stateCond_means} presents the state-conditional mean values for each time series.
-Based on the inference obtained using either the $k$-means or pam initialization, states 1 and 2 show broadly similar mean production index values across countries, while state 3 is characterized by higher heterogeneity, consistent with its association to the high-volatility regime.
+Similarly, Table \ref{tab:stateCond_means} presents the state-conditional mean values for each time-series.
+Based on the inference obtained using either the $k$-means or pam initialization, states 1 and 2 show broadly similar mean production index values across countries, while state 3 is characterized by higher heterogeneity, consistent with its association with the high-volatility regime.

-Figure~\ref{fig:map_prodind} illustrates the time series clustering obtained via MAP classification of the estimated regime probabilities for all initialization methods.
+Figure~\ref{fig:map_prodind} illustrates the time-series clustering obtained via MAP classification of the estimated regime probabilities for all initialization methods.
 Both $k$-means and pam initializations yield highly consistent classifications, as indicated by an ARI of 0.92 computed between the MAP-based state assignment sequences obtained under the two methods.
 They both identify four main phases in the European business cycle: an initial high-volatility, heterogeneous phase prior to the Global Financial Crisis (2002--2008), followed by a more stable one (state 2) starting in February 2012 for $k$-means and August 2011 for pam where the economies recovered from the crisis.
 Then a return to high volatility around February 2020, coinciding with the outbreak of COVID-19.
 This turbulent phase lasts two months for $k$-means and one month for pam.
 The subsequent period is dominated by state 1, characterized by low volatility and similar mean production index levels across countries.

 Regarding the inference obtained with the Gaussian mixture initialization, Table \ref{tab:stateCond_var} indicates a different regime structure: state 2 exhibits higher volatility, while the other two display comparable variance levels.
 It is not straightforward to distinguish between states 1 and 3.
 As shown in Table \ref{tab:stateCond_means}, the largest differences in state-conditional means occur for Lithuania, Hungary, and Romania, which exhibit substantially lower values in state 3.
 Four distinct phases can be identified, as illustrated in Figure \ref{fig:map_prodind}: an initial high-volatility period ending in November 2008, a subsequent moderate-volatility phase (state 3) lasting until August 2013, a stable phase (state 1) persisting up to February 2020, and finally a high-volatility phase until the end of the observation period.